mohawk2/SQL-Translator-Parser-OpenAPI/README.md

 Standard as per [SQL::Translator::Parser](https://metacpan.org/pod/SQL::Translator::Parser).
 The input $data is a scalar that can be understood as a [JSON::Validator specification](https://metacpan.org/pod/JSON::Validator#schema).

-## defs2mask

-Given a hashref that is a JSON pointer to an OpenAPI spec's `/definitions`, returns a hashref that maps each definition name to a bitmask.
-The bitmask is set from each property name in that definition, according to its order in the complete sorted list of all property names in the definitions.
-Not exported.
-E.g.

-    # properties:
-    my $defs = {
-      d1 => {
-        properties => {
-          p1 => 'string',
-          p2 => 'string',
-        },
-      },
-      d2 => {
-        properties => {
-          p2 => 'string',
-          p3 => 'string',
-        },
-      },
-    };
-    my $mask = SQL::Translator::Parser::OpenAPI::defs2mask($defs);
-    # all prop names, sorted: qw(p1 p2 p3)
-    # $mask:
-    {
-      d1 => (1 << 0) | (1 << 1),
-      d2 => (1 << 1) | (1 << 2),
-    }

-## definitions\_non\_fundamental

-Given the `definitions` of an OpenAPI spec, will return a hash-ref mapping names of definitions considered non-fundamental to a value.
-The value is either the name of another definition that _is_ fundamental, or or `undef` if it just contains e.g. a string.
-It will instead be a reference to such a value if it is to an array of such.

-This may be used e.g. to determine the "real" input or output of an OpenAPI operation.

-Non-fundamental is determined according to these heuristics:

-- object definitions that only have one property (which the author calls "thin objects"), or that have two properties, one of whose names has the substring "count" (case-insensitive).
-- object definitions that have all the same properties as another, and are not the shortest-named one between the two.
-- object definitions whose properties are a strict subset of another.

 # OPENAPI SPEC EXTENSIONS